Words by Ron Slade

 Thinking on paper helps, drawing in order to understand helps, and I am a firm believer that sleeping on a problem helps.
 It helps when things are reasonably quiet — it’s very difficult to think creatively if you’re on site and it’s raining hard and the plan you’ve got in your hands is getting wet …”

-Ron Slade is the author of Sketching for engineers and architects
+Ron Slade is structural director at WSP in London and the author of Sketching for engineers and architects